Programming-from-A-to-Z/A2Z-F15/week11/notes.md

 There are some scenarios, however, where a POST request is preferable to a GET.
 POST requests are designed for instances where the data sent would be stored on the server (or affect some sort of change of state by the server like deleting a database record.)
 They are also useful in the context of sending sensitive data like passwords since the data of a POST is not visible via the URL address.

 In the case of creative ITP projects we can be a little loosey goosey about these distinctions.
-I'm using a post here because my examples might send a large paragraph (or even more) of text.
-This can be inconvenient in terms of forming a URL for a GET request.
+I'm using a post here because my examples might send a large paragraph (or even more) of text (GET requests have a data length limit).

 To send a POST from p5 the `httpPost()` method is available.
 Simply pass a JavaScript object with the data for the post to the appropriate url.
 You can then also define success and error callbacks to track the request.

-## More on sync vs async
+{% highlight javascript %}
+// Data to be posted
+var params = {
+  name: "daniel",
+  password: "rainb0w"
+}

+// Making the post
+httpPost('/path/to/post', params, finished);

+// Handling the result
+function finished(reply) {
+  console.log(reply);
+}
+{% endhighlight %}

+On the server side, receiving the data looks almost identical to a `GET`.

+{% highlight javascript %}
+// "post" instead of "get"
+app.post('/path/to/post', gotData);

+function gotData(req, res) {
+  // Look at the "body" of a POST to get
+  // data, not the "params" like with a GET var name = req.body.name;
+  var password = req.body.password;
+  var reply = {
+    message: "thank you"
+  }
+  res.send(reply);
+}
+{% endhighlight %}

+In the above code, you'll notice that the data is pulled from `req.body` rather than `req.params` as with a `GET` request.
+This only works because earlier in my code I am including the express [body-parser](https://github.com/expressjs/body-parser) package.

+{% highlight javascript %}
+var bodyParser = require('body-parser');
+app.use(bodyParser.json()); // support json encoded bodies
+{% endhighlight %}

+This package handles the parsing of a `POST` body and gives you easy access in `request.body`.